 ANNUAL MEMBER DECLARATION

-I, , am a member of the Delta Police Board.
+I, \\\\\, am a member of the Delta Police Board.

-Conduct and Confli Governance Manua d, understand and agree to comply with the Board Member Code of ct of Interest Policy, as contained in the Delta Police Board al, and I herewith disclose any "real," "potential," or "apparent" conflict ation to my duties as a Board member.
+I confirm I have read, understand and agree to comply with the Board Member Code of Conduct and Conflict of Interest Policy, as contained in the Delta Police Board Governance Manual, and I herewith disclose any "real," "potential," or "apparent" conflict that may exist in relation to my duties as a Board member.

-Below, describe any y real, potential and/or perceived conflicts of interest:
+Below, describe any real, potential and/or perceived conflicts of interest:

-No conflicts:
+No conflicts: \\\\.

 Potential conflicts (describe):

-relationships, intere perceived to compr osed above (if applicable), I am not aware of having any ests, positions or compensation that could compromise, or be omise, my ability to exercise my judgment first and foremost in the se as member of the Delta Police Board.
+Other than as disclosed above (if applicable), I am not aware of having any relationships, interests, positions or compensation that could compromise, or be perceived to compromise, my ability to exercise my judgment first and foremost in the interests of my office as member of the Delta Police Board.

-provide an updated declaration as a result of changed in any event, annually.
+I agree to promptly provide an updated declaration as a result of changed circumstances, and in any event, annually.

-Board Member Nar ne
+Board Member Name

+Signature

-Signature Date
+Date